RenDelaCruz/handscribe/README.md

 ### Modes

+The application starts in **Freeform** mode, where hand landmarks are shown.
+To change modes, press `M`.

+- `F` - Freeform mode
+- `D` - Data collection mode

+At any time, some visual elements can be toggled:

 - Press `1` to toggle the hand landmarks shown on the screen.
 - Press `2` to toggle the bounding box.